 Amnesty International calls on the government of Sri Lanka to give assurances to international agencies of unimpeded humanitarian access and aid distribution.
 The organization also calls on the LTTE to ensure freedom of movement for civilians and stop preventing people from moving to safer places.

 “The abuses carried out by the LTTE make our call for international monitors to be allowed to visit conflict-affected areas even more pressing.
 These families must not be forgotten and left to suffer in a war zone,” said Sam Zarifi.

-The security situation for civilians including displaced people has worsened since May when conflict intensified in Wanni.
+Background The security situation for civilians including displaced people has worsened since May when conflict intensified in Wanni.

 The LTTE has blocked freedom of movement for the displaced in the Wanni.
 The LTTE appears to have no capacity to provide safety, or food or shelter and yet prevent families from moving to safer areas.

 The LTTE has a history of silencing dissent in Wanni and treating conscientious objectors badly.
 Recent reports highlight a large camp at Moonru-Murippu in which, following its takeover by government forces, it was revealed that conscripted people who refused to fight were locked into metal cages, with pointed wires extending inside.
 The pointed wires ensured that they had to stand in a bent position and were pricked if they tried to move.
 They were let out only when they agreed to the LTTE’s demands.

 The government asked UN aid agencies to leave Wanni with a government directive dated 5 September and the last agency left on 16 September.